boostrjs/boostr/README.md

 });
 ```

-In the `'web-frontend'` service, the value of the `'BACKEND_URL'` environment variable is fetched from the `'backend'` service, which is accessible thanks to the `services` parameter of the configuration function.
+In the `'web-frontend'` service, the value of the `'BACKEND_URL'` environment variable is fetched from the `'backend'` service (incidentally named `'backend'` in the root configuration), which is accessible thanks to the `services` parameter of the configuration function.

 You can see the same mechanism used in the `'backend'` service.
-The value of the `'FRONTEND_URL'` environment variable is fetched from the `'web-frontend'` service.
+The value of the `'FRONTEND_URL'` environment variable is fetched from the `'web-frontend'` service (simply named `'frontend'` in the root configuration).

 Note that a service can even reference itself.
 For example, if, for some reason, you need a `'web-frontend'` service to be aware of its own URL through an environment variable, you can do so with the following configuration file: